mayukhi-paul/mayukhi-paul/README.md

 👋 Hello there!
 I'm Mayukhi, a passionate machine learning enthusiast currently pursuing a BTech in Information Technology. 🎓 I'm currently exploring the intriguing realm of data and algorithms, discovering the exciting possibilities that machine learning has to offer. 🤖💡

 Beyond my love for machine learning, I am also deeply intrigued by the revolutionary technology of blockchain. 🌐💎 I am actively expanding my knowledge in this area, eager to understand its potential applications and contribute to its development.

-Research is another realm that captivates me. 🔍🔬 Exploring innovative ideas and working on exciting projects keeps me motivated and fuels my curiosity.
+Exploring innovative ideas and working on exciting projects keeps me motivated and fuels my curiosity.

 Apart from this you'll often find me lost in the world of music. 🎵🎶 Music brings me solace and inspiration, and I enjoy exploring various genres and discovering new artists.